Skip to content

 • Click "Next"

-8. Select Bitbucket Scopes - Grant Least Privilege: This is crucial for security.
-Carefully select only the necessary scopes for ELITEA to interact with Bitbucket.
-For typical ELITEA integration, consider these minimal scopes:
+8. Select Bitbucket Scopes: Carefully select only the necessary scopes for ELITEA to interact with Bitbucket.
+Following the principle of least privilege is crucial for security.

 • Account scopes: